microsoft/everyonecancode/day1/Application/README.md

 Milligram is a fun litte app similar to photo based social media that you might be familiar with.
-Of course we want to use it on our mobile phones so we can use the cameras to take awesome selfies and picture for milligram.
-It's main features are:
+Of course we want to use it on our mobile phones so we can use the cameras to take awesome selfies and picture for Milligram.
+Its main features are:

 - Display simple GitHub account information from your own profile